 In the meantime, the SavorOne would have left you with $1,128 in cash back rewards.
 When including the welcome bonuses you would earn with that spending, you’re looking at $1,668 in first-year cash back earned with the Savor and $1,328 in first-year cash back earned with the SavorOne.
 Even after paying the annual fee, which drops your Savor yield down to $1,573 ($1,368 in cash back plus $300 welcome bonus, minus $95 annual fee), you would earn $245 more in cash back rewards with the Savor during your first year than with the SavorOne.

 Why should you get the Capital One Savor?

 If you spend quite a bit on dining, entertainment and streaming services each year, then paying the $95 annual fee could be well worth it.
 After all, you could earn considerably more in rewards over time, which could make the annual fee a good investment.
 Here are some additional factors to consider before you sign up:

 Through January 2023, cardholders can earn 8 percent cash back on all Vivid Seats purchases.
 This platform lets you buy and sell tickets to sports, concerts and theater events, so you have the potential to earn a lot more in rewards if you spend frequently in this category.

 You’ll also receive extended warranties, travel accident insurance, 24-hour travel assistance services and other basic cardholder benefits.

-As a true cash back credit card, the Savor lets you redeem cash back at any time and in any amounts you want.
-You can also redeem for statement credits or gift cards or use your rewards to make purchases on Amazon.com.
+As a true cash back credit card, the Savor lets you redeem cash back at any time and in any amount you want.
+You can also redeem for statement credits or gift cards, or use your rewards to make purchases on Amazon.com.
 Also, your rewards won’t expire for the life of the account.

 Recommended credit score